Version 43. Applicable from 1 January 2020.

 6.2.1 In the event of damage or shortage of the content, the customer or consignee must file a claim to GLS within five workdays of delivery, as all claims otherwise are void.

-6.2.2 For non-delivery or in the event of late delivery the customer or consignee must file a claim to GLS latest one year after the dispatch date.
+6.2.2 For non-delivery or in the event of late delivery the customer or consignee must file a claim to GLS latest six months after the dispatch date.
 GLS is allowed 10 workdays to search for the shipment from the date of the claim.

 6.3 GLS must have photos of damaged parcels.
 Otherwise, GLS may require that the consignee make any damaged parcels available for collection in the original packaging at the delivery address.
 If this is not possible, the customer and/or the consignee lose the right to compensation.